-Apache Slider is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the application is running.
+Apache Slider is a application to deploy existing distributed applications on an Apache Hadoop YARN cluster, monitor them and make them larger or smaller as desired -even while the application is running.

 Applications can be stopped then started; the distribution of the deployed application across the YARN cluster is persisted —enabling a best-effort placement close to the previous locations.
 Applications which remember the previous placement of data (such as HBase) can exhibit fast start-up times from this feature.

 YARN itself monitors the health of "YARN containers" hosting parts of the deployed application -it notifies the Slider manager application of container failure.
 Slider then asks YARN for a new container, into which Slider deploys a replacement for the failed component.
 As a result, Slider can keep the size of managed applications consistent with the specified configuration, even in the face of failures of servers in the cluster -as well as parts of the application itself

 Some of the features are:

 Allows users to create on-demand applications in a YARN cluster

 Allow different users/applications to run different versions of the application.

 Allow users to configure different application instances differently

 The Slider tool is a Java command line application.

 The tool persists the information as JSON documents in HDFS.